 The rest of the attractions were in fact based on “existing intellectual property.”
 Whether it was a Disney entity (the animated films, which themselves were based on pre-existing stories/fairy tales), or classic literary characters like King Arthur or Tom Sawyer, stories from popular culture were being utilized to offer immersion into their environments.
 So much so that early guests were confused when riding Snow White’s Adventures.
 “Where is Snow White?” they would ask.
 You never saw her, because you were her.
 She wasn’t added to the attraction until 1983.

 In conclusion, you can see that Walt personally produced works of science fiction.
 He was deeply fascinated by outer space, fully believed in expanding his beloved Disneyland, and had no problem utilizing existing IP.
 Given all of this, would Walt have liked the addition of Star Wars Land?
-The answer is, “Beats me!”
+The answer of course is, “Beats me!”